Methodology

 Data collection methodology

 The extensive Network of Eurofound Correspondents in the EU27 and Norway gathers the information which is reported in the ERM restructuring events database.
-Using a media monitoring tool, correspondents carry out a wide-ranging daily screening of business press and online sources, recording large-scale company restructuring events.
-An event is included if it entails the announced destruction or creation of (1) at least 100 jobs or (2) implicates at least 10% of the workforce at sites employing more than 250 people.
-Cross-national restructuring events are also reported to the ERM.
+Using a media monitoring tool, correspondents carry out a wide-ranging daily screening of business media and online sources, recording large-scale company restructuring events.
+An event is included if it entails the announced loss or creation of (1) at least 100 jobs or (2) or involves at least 10% of the workforce at sites employing more than 250 people.
+Cross-national restructuring events are also reported on the ERM.

 Network of Eurofound correspondents (NEC)